aristocratious/docusaurus-mvp/docs/approach/inner-led-development.md

 - Understanding which aspects of your work most need human insight
 - Identifying where AI can support without replacing your unique value
 - Making conscious choices about how to collaborate with AI systems
-- Maintaining sense of purpose and meaning even as work processes change

 ### Preparing for Future Work